prithvirajh98/Power-BI-Projects/Power BI Project - 1/ReadMe.md

-<b>The Power BI Dashbords consist of 3 reports.
+<b>The Power BI Dashbord consist of 3 reports.
 They are as follows:</b>

 1. Target Line in Variance by Sales Person